Asia, Food & Drink, Japan

 My Thoughts on Japanese Beer

-I’ve tried over 360 different beers in Japan now and have found many great craft beers that I’ve fell in love with, some that could compete against stuff I’ve had in the United States but it has been few and far between.
+I’ve tried over 800 different beers in Japan now and have found many great craft beers that I’ve fell in love with, some that could compete against stuff I’ve had in the United States.

 You can find taprooms in some of the larger cities.
-I’ve found a few great taprooms as well.
 Generally they will have flights and pints of local beers around Japan.
 It can be quite expensive, but to me it is worth it.

 My Highest Ranked and Lowest Ranked Beers